-a.
-Applicants will be evaluated on the number of projects-based rental assistance and tenant based rental assistance that is being provided for the project in order to ensure the affordability of rents for ELI families.
+Applicants will be evaluated on the number of projects based rental assistance and tenant based rental assistance that is being provided for the project in order to ensure the affordability of rents for ELI families.
 Applicants must identify and describe the type of assistance and the length of commitment for the assistance in the project to demonstrate and ensure residents do not pay more than 30% of their income towards rent and utilities.
 Other methods that ensure affordability of ELI households will also be considered, such as cross-subsidization or operating assistance reserves.

-5. Affordability Period Criteria (up to 10 points)
+For rental housing, the duration of the units' affordability period: Affordability Period Criteria (up to 10 points)